 Symptom: NAN readings.
-NAN readings indicate the data logger isn't receiving data from the ClimaVue 50.
+NAN readings indicate the data logger isn't receiving data from the ClimaVue 50 G2.

-- 1. Check that the sensor is wired to the control or U terminal specified by the SDI12Recorder() instruction. - 2.
+- 1. Check the sensor is wired to the control or U terminal specified by the SDI12Recorder() instruction. - 2.
 Check the voltage to the sensor with a digital voltage meter.
 If a switched 12V terminal is used and programmed using CRBasic (not Short Cut), temporarily connect the red wire to a 12V terminal (non-switched) for test purposes. - 3.
 Verify the probe SDI-12 address matches the address entered for the SDI12Recorder() instruction.
 The address can be verified or changed with the commands described in SDI-12 sensor support (p.
-39).
+41).

-Symptom: Not reading any rain
+Symptom: Not reading any rain.

-- 1. Remove debris from rain gage (see step 5 in Maintenance and calibration [p.
-28]). - 2.
+- 1. Remove debris from rain gauge (see step 5 in Maintenance and calibration [p.
+30]). - 2.
 Check the sensor level.
-The ClimaVue 50 must be within approximately $\pm 2$ degrees of dead level (0, 0) in both the X and Y directions to accurately measure rainfall.
+The ClimaVue 50 G2 must be within approximately ±2 degrees of dead level (0, 0) in both the X and Y directions to accurately measure rainfall.
 If not within this range, drops from the flared hole can miss the gold electrodes entirely.
-Use a torpedo level, the bubble level, or the internal tilt measurements to confirm that the ClimaVue 50 is level.
+Use a torpedo level, the bubble level, or the internal tilt measurements to confirm the ClimaVue 50 G2 is level.

-Symptom: No wind speed (-9,990, -9,999 or -7999)
+Symptom: No wind speed (-9,990, -9,999 or -7999).

 - 1. Check anemometer pathway to ensure debris is not blocking the path of the sonic transducer measurement (between transducers and acoustic mirror on base). - 2.
 Check the sonic transducers for water build-up.
 Use a dry cloth to remove moisture. - 3.
-Check to see that the sintered glass plate (Figure 9-3 [p.
-30]) is not dirty. - 4.
-Clean by flushing with water and dry with a dry cloth. - 5.
-Ensure that the ClimaVue 50 is level.
+Check that the plate (Figure 9-3 [p.
+32]) is not dirty. - a.
+Clean by flushing with water and drying with a dry cloth. - 4.
+Ensure the ClimaVue 50 G2 is level.

-Symptom: No temperature reading
+Symptom: No temperature reading.